arshanss504/Arshan-OtelCollector-Observability-Demo/readme.md

-# OpenTelemetry Application Performance Management
+# Observability with Otel Collector

 Monitoring application performance with OpenTelemetry SDK, OpenTelemetry Collector, Prometheus, and Grafana: